MJstephenson/Shopping-app/README.md

 # SHOPPING APP

 This is a shopping app for a selection of alcoholic beverages.
 It will have a fully functioning checkout system and allow users to log in to their accounts.
 It utilises django, python, stripe (as the payment system) and amazon web services (AWS) to host media files.
 The app contains 4 custom models that have been built to facilitate the needs of the application.
 The superuser can add and remove items and their descriptions, as well as utilise the admin from the front end or the django admin center.
 Orders can be viewed here with CRUD functionality.
+The user can search and sort products and the admin user can also set special offers on any product they like.

 https://ui.dev/amiresponsive?url=https://shopaholic-app-7001a5641b3f.herokuapp.com/